gregsandell/fox-python-test/README.md

 Implement group_anagrams(words: list[str]) -> list[list[str]].

 ## Status of my work:
 I began with work on Friday Dec 5.
-[Commit acac8f8](https://github.com/gregsandell/fox-python-test/commit/acac8f8e6e51434b96f4428c86521da65c67ac1b) is my last commit of the weekend (Sunday night Dec 7).
+[Commit 349d341](https://github.com/gregsandell/fox-python-test/commit/349d3413d63249c1e6e8c2aee37b1576a4ef74e2) is my last commit by the Mon Dec 8 noon PST deadline.

 As of that commit here is the status of my work: